Skip to content

 Blober takes the opposite approach:

-• Credentials never leave your machine - no OAuth tokens stored on third-party servers
+• Credentials never leave your machine.
+No OAuth tokens stored on third-party servers

 • Data flows directly between your local machine and each cloud provider

-• No account needed - Blober works with a license key, offline
+• No account needed.
+Blober works with a license key, offline

-• No data caching - nothing is stored, buffered, or logged on remote servers
+• No data caching.
+Nothing is stored, buffered, or logged on remote servers

-For users transferring personal photos, sensitive business documents, or media archives - the question is simple: do you want your data flowing through servers in Hong Kong, or directly from your machine to your cloud provider?
+For users transferring personal photos, sensitive business documents, or media archives, the question is simple: do you want your data flowing through servers in Hong Kong, or directly from your machine to your cloud provider?

 MultCloud supports 30+ consumer cloud services (Google Drive, Dropbox, OneDrive, etc.) but does not support GoPro Cloud.
 If you need to move GoPro footage to professional storage like Backblaze B2, AWS S3, or Wasabi, MultCloud cannot help.